Own-Data-Privateer/hoardy-web/README.md

 `Hoardy-Web` has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless explicitly configured otherwise to, e.g., minimize writes to disk instead).

 If you just want to start saving your browsing history, you can [start using the `Hoardy-Web` extension](#quickstart) independently of other tools developed in this repository.
-But to display, search, manage, extract useful values from, manipulate, and run scripts over your archived data, you will eventually need to install and use at least [the the accompanying `hoardy-web` CLI tool](./tool/).
+But to display, search, extract useful values from, organize, manipulate, and run scripts over your archived data, you will eventually need to install and use at least [the the accompanying `hoardy-web` CLI tool](./tool/).

 To learn more: